Functor morphing and representations of automorphism groups of modules: Introduction

 \section{Introduction}

 Representations of reductive groups over finite and local fields were studied extensively in the past 50 years with remarkable success.
-A common narrative featuring in both cases, albeit using completely different methods, is the {\em Harish-Chandra philosophy of cusp forms}.
-In practice, parabolic induction and restriction functors facilitate efficient transport of representations across different groups within the family, essentially reducing the study to two separate problems.
-The first of arithmetic nature, namely, finding the (super)cuspidal representations---those representations which do not occur in parabolically induced representations; and the second of combinatorial nature---controlling induced representations.
+A common narrative featuring in both cases, albeit using different methods, is the {\em Harish-Chandra philosophy of cusp forms}.
+In practice, parabolic induction and restriction functors facilitate efficient transport of representations across different groups between a reductive group and its Levi subgroups, essentially reducing the study to two separate problems.
+The first of arithmetic nature, namely, finding the (super)cuspidal representations---those representations that do not occur in parabolically induced representations; and the second of combinatorial nature---controlling induced representations.

-In \cite{CMO1,CMO3, CMO2} we introduced functors that generalise parabolic induction and restriction to facilitate a similar inductive scheme for compact reductive groups.
-A prominent example is the family of general linear groups over the ring of integers $\o$ in a local field $\f$.
+In \cite{CMO1,CMO3, CMO2} functors that generalise parabolic induction and restriction were introduced to facilitate a similar inductive scheme for compact reductive groups.
+A prominent example is the family of general linear groups over the ring of integers $\o$ in a non-archimedean local field $\f$.
 The supercuspidal representations of~$\GL_n(\f)$ were constructed in~\cite{Bushnell-Kutzko} and can be described as compactly-induced representations from certain irreducible representations of $\GL_n(\o)$ called {\em types}; see~\cite{Paskunas}.
-The latter are inflated from finite congruence quotients $\GL_n(\o/\p^\l)$, where $\p$ is the maximal ideal, e.g., the depth zero supercuspidals arise from the cuspidal representations of $\GL_n(\o/\p)$.
+The latter are inflated from finite congruence quotients $\GL_n(\o_\l)$, where $\p$ is the maximal ideal in $\o$ and $\o_\l=\o/\p^\l$.
+For example, the depth zero supercuspidals arise from the cuspidal representations of $\GL_n(\o_1)$.
 It is natural to ask \begin{enumerate} \item[(a)] How does the family of groups $\{ \GL_n(\o) \mid n \in \N\}$ fit into the philosophy of cusp forms? \item[(b)] What can be said about {\em all} their irreducible representations? \item[(c)] What role do the types play in this context? \end{enumerate}